kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

-ID mapping for all the pods (very similar to the previous [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md) proposal) and `Pod` increases pod-to-pod isolation.
+ID mapping for all the pods (very similar to the previous [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md) proposal) and `Pod` increases pod-to-pod isolation by giving each pod a different and non-overlapping ID mapping.

 ## Motivation